Beckham insists MLS team won't cost public money

 While sports teams across the United States regularly get public funding for new stadiums there is widespread opposition to that idea in Miami after $500 million was spent on a baseball stadium for the poorly supported Miami Marlins team.

-Beckham's message to potential referendum voters, as well as the politicians he must convince to back his plan, is that his backers will be investing in the city and not arriving with the begging bowl.
+Beckham's message to potential referendum voters, as well as the politicians he must convince to back his plan is that his club, is that he and his backers will be investing in the city not arriving with the begging bowl.

 "We are here to create something that will be special for them now and for their children and grandchildren in the future," he said.